-The winner of the fourth Audi Innovation Award will be revealed at the Audi Innovation Hub during Dubai Design Week together with the progress of the 2018 winner ‘Ruin to Reality (R2R)’ by Elias El Soueidi.
+The winner of the fourth Audi Innovation Award - Pincher by Twelve Degrees was revealed and is now showcased at the Audi Innovation Hub during Dubai Design Week, together with the progress of the 2018 winner ‘Ruin to Reality (R2R)’ by Elias El Soueidi.

 For Audi, sustainable action means considering the immediate and long-term consequences of its decisions.
 Scarce resources, environmental damage, climate change and population growth – are all challenges that society, politics and business need to face up to.
 To build a sustainable future, we are working together with our partners to preserve natural resources, avoid environmental pollution and assume social responsibility.

 The Audi Innovation Award aims to stimulate a regional discussion on transitioning towards smarter cities and a sustainable future.
 The competition theme is inspired by global Audi brand values and is, therefore, this year rooted in ‘personal freedom’.